Superzut44/Superzut44/README.md

 I'm a french ✨ web developer ✨

 🔭 My projects:
-- a portfolio with Symfony 6
+- a portfolio with Symfony 6 and React 17

 🌱 My prefered framework:
 - Symfony